terra-campaigns/arrival/_arrivalNotions.md

 - [ ] offer dark gift when the angel hound is saved
 - [ ] something in holzander gives a curse (VgtR192)
 - [ ] find the Sandman warriors: https://theelementalsmmorpg.fandom.com/wiki/Sand_Men - Sandmen: Elven Champions for the Angels
-- [ ] Track PCs renown and allow these points to be used to change the world at larger scopes
 - [ ] Find a broken Supraxae (From Gellerts channel magic?) and rebuild it?
-- [ ] Calculate renown
 - [ ] Meeting the Acrisae [contact](../../bookReviews/contact.md)